differentpla-net/differentpla-net.github.io/_posts/2008-10-25-things-i-learnt-this-week-regsetvalueex.md

 * * *

-<tt>RegSetValueEx</tt>, when passed <tt>REG_SZ</tt>, is documented as needing the length to include the NULL terminator.
+`RegSetValueEx`, when passed `REG_SZ`, is documented as needing the length to include the NULL terminator.

 It seems to cope OK without this, though.
 If you later ask for the size, it comes back with the NULL terminator included.
-To be on the safe side, always include the NULL terminator when passing the value to <tt>RegSetValueEx</tt>:
+To be on the safe side, always include the NULL terminator when passing the value to `RegSetValueEx`:

 <pre>    TCHAR sz[] = _T("Hello World");
     DWORD cb = (_tcslen(sz) + 1) * sizeof(TCHAR);